 6.5 Cost Responsibility for Delivery Network Upgrades

-If the Group Study includes both requests for a long-term and generator Interconnection Requests, the cost responsibility for Local Delivery Network Upgrades identified in the On-Peak Deliverability Assessment as part of the Phase II Long-Term Wheeling Through Assessment and Interconnection Study will be assigned to all requests for long-term priority for Wheeling Throughs and Interconnection Requests selecting Full Capacity or Partial Capacity Deliverability Status, regardless of whether the requesting Scheduling Coordinator has selected Wheeling Through Deliverability option (A) or (B), based on the flow impact of each such request on each Local Delivery Network Upgrade as determined by the Generation distribution factor methodology set forth in the On-Peak Deliverability Assessment methodology.
+If the Group Study includes both requests for a long-term Wheeling Through Priority and generator Interconnection Requests, the cost responsibility for Local Delivery Network Upgrades identified in the On-Peak Deliverability Assessment as part of the Phase II Long-Term Wheeling Through Assessment and Interconnection Study will be assigned to all requests for long-term priority for Wheeling Throughs and Interconnection Requests selecting Full Capacity or Partial Capacity Deliverability Status, regardless of whether the requesting Scheduling Coordinator has selected Wheeling Through Deliverability option (A) or (B), based on the flow impact of each such request on each Local Delivery Network Upgrade as determined by the Generation distribution factor methodology set forth in the On-Peak Deliverability Assessment methodology.

-If the Group Study includes both requests for a long-term and generator Interconnection Requests, the cost responsibility for Area Delivery Network Upgrades identified in the On-Peak Deliverability Assessment as part of Phase II Long-Term Wheeling Through Assessment and the Interconnection Study will be assigned to requesting Scheduling Coordinators who have selected Wheeling Through Deliverability option (B) and Interconnection Customers who have accepted option (B) Full Capacity or Partial Capacity Deliverability status based on the flow impact of each request on each Area Delivery Network Upgrade as determined by the Generation distribution factor methodology set forth in the On-Peak Deliverability Assessment methodology.
+If the Group Study includes both requests for a long-term Wheeling Through Priority and generator Interconnection Requests, the cost responsibility for Area Delivery Network Upgrades identified in the On-Peak Deliverability Assessment as part of Phase II Long-Term Wheeling Through Assessment and the Interconnection Study will be assigned to requesting Scheduling Coordinators who have selected Wheeling Through Deliverability option (B) and Interconnection Customers who have accepted option (B) Full Capacity or Partial Capacity Deliverability status based on the flow impact of each request on each Area Delivery Network Upgrade as determined by the Generation distribution factor methodology set forth in the On-Peak Deliverability Assessment methodology.

 The Current Cost Responsibility provided in the Phase II Long-Term Wheeling Through Assessment will establish the basis for the second Long-Term Wheeling Through Financial Security posting for requesting Scheduling Coordinators selecting Wheeling Through Deliverability option (B).